AndreVale69/simulator-automatic-warehouse/README.md

 To run the website, in addition to the environment variables specified in the [Simulator](#simulator) section, you need to specify:
- - HOST: Host IP used to serve the application.
+ - `HOST`: Host IP used to serve the application.
- - PORT: Port used to serve the application.
+ - `PORT`: Port used to serve the application.
- - (optional) PROXY: If this application will be served to a different URL via a proxy configured outside of Python, you can list it here as a string of the form `{input}::{output}`, for example:
+ - (optional) `PROXY`: If this application will be served to a different URL via a proxy configured outside of Python, you can list it here as a string of the form `{input}::{output}`, for example:
                      `http://0.0.0.0:8050::https://my.domain.com`
                      so that the startup message will display an accurate URL.